Choreo DSL Reference

 background

-A block that provides a common set of readable given steps that apply to all scenarios in a feature.
+A block that provides a common set of given steps that will be executed before every scenario in the file.
+This is

 Example: